Bristol Music Trust Board of Trustees

 The appointed members are:

-Simon Chapman – Retired as the senior audit partner for PricewaterhouseCoopers in the West and Wales having spent over 30 years with the firm.
+Simon Chapman (Chair) – Retired as the senior audit partner for PricewaterhouseCoopers in the West and Wales having spent over 30 years with the firm.
+Simon is Chair of the BMT Board of Trustees and BMT ARRC Audit Committee.

 Sir Brian McMaster – Joined EMI Records as a member of their International Classical Division.
 In 1973 he went to English National Opera as Controller of Opera Planning and three years later joined Welsh National Opera as Managing Director, where he remained until 1991.
 During the period 1984 to 1989 he was also Artistic Director of Vancouver Opera.
 Brian was Director of the Edinburgh International Festival from 1991 to 2006.